bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The platform is deployed with no entities.
 Thus, the pipeline should be built from scratch.

 This tutorial provides step-by-step instructions to deploy the demo project to Mesos using Marathon.
 At first step, Mesos with all the services will be deployed.
-Then entities will be added to the platform.
+Then entities will be created for the platform.
 Finally, modules will be launched and results will be visualised using Kibana.

 **Option 3.** Also, you can run SJ-Platform locally deploying it on `minimesos <http://streamjuggler.readthedocs.io/en/develop/SJ_Deployment.html#minimesos-deployment>`_ as a testing environment.